 Kansas Economic Opportunity Initiatives Fund:

-The Department of Commerce can provide a zero percent interest, forgivable loan to qualified companies.
+The Department of Commerce can provide a 0 percent interest forgivable loan to qualified companies.
 This loan can offset costs associated with the establishment of a new facility or the expansion of an existing facility.
 Eligible costs include site improvements, construction, build-out, and purchases and relocation of machinery and equipment.

 The loan is forgiven in 20 percent annual increments over a five-year period based on the job and payroll targets.
 Approval of funding for this program is based on the number of new jobs created, the level of wages paid to the new employees and the economic impact of the project.